bkrabach/recipe-executor/recipes/recipe_executor/components/main/main_spec.md

 - Use Python's built-in `argparse` for argument parsing.
 - Support multiple `--context` arguments by accumulating them into a list and parsing into a dictionary of strings.
 - Use the `ContextProtocol` interface (via the concrete `Context` implementation) to store context data.
 The Main component should not depend on the internal details of Context beyond the interface.
 - Use the `ExecutorProtocol` interface (via the concrete `Executor` class) to run recipes.
-This decouples Main from the Executor's implementation except for the known `execute` method contract.
+This decouples Main from the Executor's implementation except for the known async `execute` method contract.
+- Implement asynchronous execution:
+  - Define an async `main_async` function that performs the core execution logic
+  - In the `main` entry point, run this async function using `asyncio.run(main_async())`
+  - This enables proper async/await usage throughout the execution pipeline
 - Prevent import cycles by importing the Executor and Context through the package (ensuring the Protocols component is used for type references, but in implementation Main will instantiate the concrete classes).
 - Keep the main logic linear and straightforward: parse inputs, setup context and logger, run executor, handle errors.
 Avoid additional complexity or long-running logic in Main; delegate to Executor and other components.
 - Ensure that any exception raised during execution is caught and results in a clean error message to `stderr` and an appropriate exit code (`1` for failure).